 Motorcycle accident claims can be very complicated and have many moving parts.
 Motorcycle accidents in White Plains can happen at any time and often cause serious injuries to their victims.
 Because of their small size, motorcyclists are difficult to see on the road.
 In fact, the majority of motorcycle accidents are not due to the fault of the rider.

-If you have been injured or a loved one has been killed in a motorcycle accident in Westchester County or Manhattan, contact the motorcycle accident lawyers at Lever Ecker, so that we can discuss your case.
+If you have been injured or a loved one has been killed in a motorcycle accident in Westchester County or anywhere else in New York, contact the White Plains motorcycle accident lawyers at Lever & Ecker, so that we can discuss your case.
 We will take your motorcycle accident seriously, and work to ensure you obtain the compensation that you deserve.

 Motorcyclists are entitled to all of the same rights as car and truck drivers while on the road.
 However, there are cases where a cultural bias seems to exist against them, and they are often cheated out of a fair settlement.
 Despite the fact the Insurance Information Institute has gathered data suggesting that motorcyclists are commonly victims of motor vehicle accidents, they still face a tough battle in the legal system when seeking compensation.
 We fight to help motorcyclists against this bias and ensure that we do everything in our power to win their case.

 The quality of evidence that is collected after a motorcycle accident will have a tremendous impact on the outcome of a claim.
-Because of this, you need an experienced lawyer to collect evidence on your behalf and make sure that your side of the story is told.
-Our experienced motorcycle accident attorneys will be able to collect important evidence and piece it together to present a compelling case for compensation on your behalf.
-The personal injury lawyers at Lever Ecker will not accept any untruths from the insurance company and will work hard to prove them wrong.
+Because of this, you need an experienced lawyer to collect evidence on your behalf and make sure that your side of the story – the correct and accurate side – is told.
+Our experienced motorcycle accident attorneys will be able to collect the important information – including police reports, eyewitness recollections, medical records, etc. – to present a compelling case for compensation on your behalf.
+The personal injury lawyers at Lever & Ecker will not accept any inaccurate information the insurance company may try to present.

 One of the most complex aspects of a motorcycle injury claim is the evaluation of applicable medical records.
-They are important to your case, and you are going to need someone who can decipher them.
+They are important to your case, and you are going to need someone who can understand them.
 Our motorcycle accident attorneys have the connections that are necessary for getting a fair assessment of medical records.
-Once your medical records have been reviewed, we can work with medical experts who will help us present them carefully.
+Once we have reviewed your medical records , we can work with medical experts who will help us present them carefully.